The Torah's ethos of punishment

 The first (Devarim 21:22-23) centers on where a person need be hung (either as deterrence [Chazal]), or to kill him [e.g., Qumran text, Peshitta]), with the Torah cautioning that it not be overdone, as that will result in unnecessarily mortifying debasement—כִּי קִלְלַת אֱלֹהִים תָּלוּי (,הגר"א דברים כ"א:כ"ג: כי קללת אלהים תלוי – אלהים הוא להפליג הדבר כמו הררי אל שלהבת יה וכן כאן פירושו בזיון גדול מופלג מאוד והוא בזיון התליה כי קללה הוא לשון בזיון בכל מקום.).

-The Torah repeatedly articulates the idea that punishment is not a tool to obliterate a person's basic respect and humanity, rather, it's only purpose is to serve justice, rehabilitate the offender and to prevent others from engaging in similar behavior.
+The Torah articulates the idea that punishment is not a tool to obliterate a person's basic respect and humanity but rather to serve justice, rehabilitate the offender and prevent others from engaging in similar behavior.

 It is expressing the concept that punishment be executed in as dignified a manner as possible.

-Utmost care need be taken, precisely when justice mandates someone's whipping/hanging, that it be administered with discernment and not result in the person's humanity being devalued.
+Utmost care need be taken, especially when justice mandates someone's whipping/hanging, that it be administered with discernment and not result in the person's humanity being devalued.

 (Chazal even read into the verse that should the prescribed lashes cause the person to be overly embarrassed, that the whipping be prematurely terminated: ספרי דברים, כ"ה:ג': ונקלה אחיך לעיניך – מיכן אמרו נתקלקל בין ברעי בין במים פטור, emphasizing the Torah's concern for human dignity—even a sinner's)